mrbumpy409/GeneralUser-GS/documentation/README.md

 Once you have everything working and are happy with the results, you can set FluidSynth as the default MIDI player (it will open when you double-click on a MIDI file).
 To do this, follow the instructions below for your OS:

 * **Linux:**
-  1. Copy the `fluidsynth.desktop` file from the `support/FluidSynth/Linux/` folder included with GeneralUser GS to the `~/.local/share/applications/` folder.
+  1. Copy the `FluidSynth.desktop` file from the `support/FluidSynth/Linux/` folder included with GeneralUser GS to the `~/.local/share/applications/` folder.
 Your OS should now give you the option to choose “FluidSynth” when opening a MIDI file, and you can set it as the default application if desired.

 * **macOS:**
   1. Using Finder, copy the `FluidSynth` app from the `support/FluidSynth/macOS` folder included with GeneralUser GS into your `Applications` folder.